kmlawson/rethinking-the-world-in-east-asia-mo3354/seminars.md

 **D) Qing Jiang**

 * Qing, Jiang. *A Confucian Constitutional Order: How China’s Ancient Past Can Shape Its Political Future*.
 Edited by Daniel A. Bell and Ruiping Fan.
 Translated by Edmund Ryden.
 Princeton, N.J: Princeton University Press, 2012.
-Ch 1-3, and "Reply to My Critics"
+Ch 1-3, and "Reply to My Critics" (P)

 **E) "Boston Confucians"**

 * Neville, Robert Cummings. *Boston Confucianism: Portable Tradition in the Late-Modern World*.
 State University of New York Press, 2000.
-Forward, Preface, Ch 1
+Forward, Preface, Ch 1 (P)
 * Read the [entry on Tu Weiming](https://www.iep.utm.edu/tu-weimi/) in the Internet Encyclopedia of Philosophy

 **F)  Ci Jiwei on China's Moral Crisis**

 * Ci, Jiwei. *Moral China in the Age of Reform*.
 Cambridge University Press, 2014.
-Introduction, Ch 1-5
+Introduction, Ch 1-5 (P)

 ### General Further Reading

 * Adelmann, Frederick J., ed. *Contemporary Chinese Philosophy*.
 Boston College Studies in Philosophy, v.
 6. The Hague ; London: Nijhoff, 1982.
 * Alitto, Guy, ed. *Contemporary Confucianism in Thought and Action*.
 Springer, 2017.
+(P)
 * Bell, Daniel A. *Beyond Liberal Democracy: Political Thinking for an East Asian Context*.
 Princeton, N.J: Princeton University Press, 2006.
+(P)
 * ———. *China’s New Confucianism: Politics and Everyday Life in a Changing Society*.
 Princeton, N.J: Princeton University Press, 2008.
+(P)
 * ———, ed. *Confucian Political Ethics*.
 Princeton: Princeton University Press, 2007.
 * ———. *East Meets West: Human Rights and Democracy in East Asia*.
 Princeton, N.J: Princeton University Press, 2000.
 * ———. *The China Model: Political Meritocracy and the Limits of Democracy*.
 Princeton: Princeton University Press, 2015.
 * ———. *The East Asian Challenge for Democracy: Political Meritocracy In Comparative Perspective*.
 New York: Cambridge University Press, 2013.
 * Black, Antony, Brett Bowden, Bruce Buchan, Joseph Chan, Fred R. Dallmayr, Nelly Lahoud, and Philip Nel. *Western Political Thought in Dialogue with Asia*.
 Edited by Takashi Shogimen and Cary J. Nederman.
 Lanham, MD: Lexington Books, 2008.
 * Chaibong, Hahm. *Confucianism for the Modern World*.
 Edited by Daniel A. Bell.
 Cambridge, UK ; New York: Cambridge University Press, 1999.
+(P)
 * Chan, Joseph. *Confucian Perfectionism: A Political Philosophy for Modern Times*.
 Princeton University Press, 2015.
+(P)
 * Chan, N. Serina. *The Thought of Mou Zongsan*.
 BRILL, 2011.
+(P)
 * Chang, Wonsuk, ed. *Confucianism in Context: Classic Philosophy and Contemporary Issues, East Asia and Beyond*.
 Albany: State University of New York Press, 2011.
 * Chen, Derong. *Metaphorical Metaphysics in Chinese Philosophy: Illustrated with Feng Youlan’s New Metaphysics*.
 Lexington Books, 2011.
+(P)
 * Cheng, Chung-Ying, and Nicholas Bunnin. *Contemporary Chinese Philosophy*.
 John Wiley &amp; Sons, 2008.
 * Choi, Yeonsik.
 “Yu Kil-Chun’s Moral Idea of Civilization and Project to Make All People Gentlemen.” *Asian Philosophy* 24, no. 2 (April 3, 2014): 103–20.
 * Chou, Chih-P’ing, ed. *English Writings of Hu Shih*.
 Springer, 2015.
 * Ci, Jiwei. *Moral China in the Age of Reform*.
 Cambridge University Press, 2014.
+(P)
 * Clinton, Maggie. *Revolutionary Nativism: Fascism and Culture in China, 1925-1937*.
 Duke University Press, 2017.
+(P)
 * Clower, Jason. *The Unlikely Buddhologist: Tiantai Buddhism in Mou Zongsan’s New Confucianism*.
 Leiden: Brill, 2010.
+(P)
 * Dallmayr, Fred R., Tingyang Zhao, and MyiLibrary, eds. *Contemporary Chinese Political Thought: Debates and Perspectives*.
 Asia in the New Millennium.
 Lexington: University Press of Kentucky, 2012.
 * De Bary, William Theodore. *Asian Values and Human Rights: A Confucian Communitarian Perspective*.
 Cambridge, Mass. ; London: Harvard University Press, 1998.
 * Dirlik, Arif.
 “Confucius in the Borderlands: Global Capitalism and the Reinvention of Confucianism.” *Boundary 2* 22, no. 3 (October 1, 1995): 229–73.
 * Elman, Benjamin A., John B. Duncan, and Herman Ooms, eds. *Rethinking Confucianism: Past and Present in China, Japan, Korea, and Vietnam*.
 Los Angeles: Univ of California Los Angeles, 2002.
 * Fan, Ruiping. *Reconstructionist Confucianism: Rethinking Morality after the West*.
 2010 edition.
 Springer, 2012.
 * ———. *The Renaissance of Confucianism in Contemporary China*.
 Springer Science &amp; Business Media, 2011.
+(P)
 * Feng, Huiyun. *Chinese Strategic Culture and Foreign Policy Decision-Making*.
 London; New York: Routledge, 2009.
 * Feng, Youlan. *A History of Chinese Philosophy*.
 Princeton University Press, 1983.
 * ———. *The Hall of Three Pines: An Account of My Life*.
 University of Hawaii Press, 2000.
 * Formoso, Bernard. *De Jiao - A Religious Movement in Contemporary China and Overseas: Purple Qi from the East*.
 NUS Press, 2010.
+(P)
 * Fung, Edmund S. K. *The Intellectual Foundations of Chinese Modernity: Cultural and Political Thought in the Republican Era*.
 Cambridge University Press, 2010.
 * Hammond, Kenneth J., and Jeffrey L. Richey, eds. *Sage Returns, The: Confucian Revival in Contemporary China*.
 Albany, NY: State University of New York Press, 2015.
 * Hang, Lin.
 “Traditional Confucianism and Its Contemporary Relevance.” *Asian Philosophy* 21, no. 4 (November 1, 2011): 437–45.
 * Herr, Ranjoo Seodu.
 “Confucian Democracy and Equality.” *Asian Philosophy* 20, no. 3 (November 1, 2010): 261–82.
 * Hui, Wang, and Rebecca Karl. *The End of the Revolution: China and the Limits of Modernity*.
 Verso, 2011.
+(P)
 * Kim, Sungmoon. *Confucian Democracy in East Asia: Theory And Practice*.
 New York, NY: Cambridge University Press, 2014.
 * ———.
 “Filiality, Compassion, and Confucian Democracy.” *Asian Philosophy* 18, no. 3 (November 1, 2008): 279–98.
 * Li, Chenyang.
 “Does Confucian Ethics Integrate Care Ethics and Justice Ethics?
 The Case of Mencius.” *Asian Philosophy* 18, no. 1 (March 1, 2008): 69–82.
 * Lin, Xiaoqing Diana.
 “Creating Modern Chinese Metaphysics: Feng Youlan and New Realism.” *Modern China* 40, no. 1 (2014): 40–73.
 * ———. *Feng Youlan and Twentieth Century China: An Intellectual Biography*.
 BRILL, 2016.
+(P)
 * Lomanov, Alexander V. “Religion and Rationalism in the Philosophy of Feng Youlan.” *Monumenta Serica* 46 (1998): 323–41.
 * Makeham, J. *New Confucianism: A Critical Examination*.
 Springer, 2003.
+(P)
+* Min, Anselm K., ed. *Korean Religions in Relation: Buddhism, Confucianism, Christianity*.
+Reprint edition.
+Place of publication not identified: State University of New York Press, 2017.
+Ch 8 "Resurgence of Asian Values: Confucian Comeback and Its Embodiment in Christianity", Ch 9 "Korean Confucianism and Women's Subjectivity in the Twenty-First Century", Ch 10 "Confucianism at a Crossroads: Confucianism and Democracy in Korea"
 * Neville, Robert Cummings. *Boston Confucianism: Portable Tradition in the Late-Modern World*.
 State University of New York Press, n.d.
+(P)
 * Paramore, Kiri. “‘Civil Religion’ and Confucianism: Japan’s Past, China’s Present, and the Current Boom in Scholarship on Confucianism.” *The Journal of Asian Studies* 74, no. 02 (May 2015): 269–282.
 * ———. *Japanese Confucianism*.
 Cambridge University Press, 2016.
 * Puett, Michael J, and Christine Gross-Loh. *The Path: What Chinese Philosophers Can Teach Us About the Good Life*, 2017.
+(P)
 * Qing, Jiang. *A Confucian Constitutional Order: How China’s Ancient Past Can Shape Its Political Future*.
 Edited by Daniel A. Bell and Ruiping Fan.
 Translated by Edmund Ryden.
 Princeton, N.J: Princeton University Press, 2012.
+(P)
 * Rošker, Jana S. *The Rebirth of the Moral Self: The Second Generation of Modern Confucians and Their Modernization Discourses*.
 Chinese University Press, 2015.
+(P)
 * ———.
 “The Subject’s New Clothes: Immanent Transcendence and the Moral Self in the Modern Confucian Discourses.” *Asian Philosophy* 24, no. 4 (October 2, 2014): 346–62.
 * Shin, Doh Chull. *Confucianism and Democratization in East Asia*.
 New York: Cambridge University Press, 2012.
 * Song, Zhiming, and Huang Deyuan.
 “Achievements, Predicaments and Trend of Moral Confucianism.” *Frontiers of Philosophy in China* 2, no. 4 (2007): 503–16.
 * Sun, Anna Xiao Dong. *Confucianism as a World Religion: Contested Histories and Contemporary Realities*.
 Princeton University Press, 2013.
+(P)
 * Tiwald, Justin, and Bryan W. Van Norden. *Readings in Later Chinese Philosophy: Han to the 20th Century*.
 Indianapolis: Hackett Publishing Company, 2014.
 * Tu, Wei-ming. *Confucian Traditions in East Asian Modernity: Moral Education and Economic Culture in Japan and the Four Mini-Dragons*.
 Harvard University Press, 1996.
-* Tu, Weiming, Tu (Wei-ming), Weiming Du, and Harvard-Yenching Professor of Chinese History Philosophy and Confucian Studies Tu Wei-Ming. *Confucian Thought: Selfhood as Creative Transformation*.
+* Tu, Weiming, Tu (Wei-ming) *Confucian Thought: Selfhood as Creative Transformation*.
 SUNY Press, 1985.
+(P)
 * Wang, Ban, ed. *Chinese Visions of World Order: Tianxia, Culture, and World Politics*.
 2 edition.
 Durham ; London: Duke University Press Books, 2017.
 * Wang, Robin R., ed. *Chinese Philosophy in an Era of Globalization*.
 Albany: State University of New York Press, 2004.
+(P)
 * Wei-ming, Tu. *Centrality and Commonality: An Essay on Confucian Religiousness A Revised and Enlarged Edition of Centrality and Commonality: An Essay on Chung-Yung*.
 A Rev. and Enl.
 Ed. of Centrality and Commonality : an Essay on Chung-yung Edition.
 Albany, N.Y: State University of New York Press, 1989.
+(P)
 * Xiao, Yang, and Yong Huang, eds. *Moral Relativism and Chinese Philosophy: David Wong and His Critics*.
 State University of New York Press, 2015.
+(P)
 * Yu, Kam-por, ed. *Taking Confucian Ethics Seriously: Contemporary Theories and Applications*.
 Albany: State University of New York Press, 2011.
+(P)

 \pagebreak